Dr. James Dilley

 The National Lottery Heritage Fund🤞

-The newly reopened #GrimesGraves exhibition features the video I filmed with Dr. James Dilley; knapping, polishing and hafting a Neolithic axehead before using it to fell a tree.
+The newly reopened exhibition features the video I filmed with Dr. James Dilley; knapping, polishing and hafting a Neolithic axehead before using it to fell a tree.
 It was great to see it in situ being enjoyed by John Lord, the Grandfather of flintknapping!

 Stone Age replicas on their way to Creswell Crags 🦣 gift shop!